 Job Demand for Genetic Counselors

-In 2016, there was an estimated number of 3,100 jobs in the United States for Genetic Counselor.
+There were about 3,100 jobs for Genetic Counselor in 2016 (in the United States).
 New jobs are being produced at a rate of 29% which is above the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Genetic Counselor by 2026.
-The BLS estimates 300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 300 job openings in this field each year.

 The states with the most job growth for Genetic Counselor are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Nebraska, Idaho, or Missouri.
 These states have the worst job growth for this type of profession.

 How Much Does a Genetic Counselor Make?

 Genetic Counselors make between $52,750 and $107,450 a year.

 Genetic Counselors who work in Texas, California, or Nevada, make the highest salaries.

 How much do Genetic Counselors make in each U.S. state?

 Below is a list of the types of tools and technologies that Genetic Counselors may use on a daily basis: